rsmuc/health_monitoring_plugins/doc/check_snmp_eaton_ups/README.md

 the defined check type and compares the returned value against the set thresholds.

 Checkable values:

 * input voltage, frequency
 * output voltage, current, power, load
 * time on battery
 * remaining runtime
 * remaining battery capacity
 * alarms
-* battery test summary and details
+* battery test summary and details (not available for Eaton 9SX)
-* battery state
+* battery state (not available for Eaton 9SX)
 * internal and environmental temperature

 ### Example: